nathaneltitane/l2cu/README.md

 ### export

-This function serves as a 3D standard file exporter, that can generate (with the use of leocad and/or blender) 3ds, wavefront (as obj and mtl within a zip archive) and blend compatible and optimized 3D files of the selected LDraw model(s) or project files.
+This function serves as a 3D standard file exporter.
+It can generate (with the use of Leocad and/or Blender) 3ds, wavefront (as obj and mtl within a zip archive) and blend compatible and optimized 3D files of the selected LDraw model(s) or project files.

-Those exported formats can be used to then upload the models online for showcase purposes or to put in online personal or commercial galleries (think WebGL, [ThreeJS](https://threejs.org/), [Sketchfab](https://sketchfab.com)).
+Those exports can then be used to upload the models online for showcase purposes, displaying them online in personal or commercial galleries (think WebGL, [ThreeJS](https://threejs.org/), [LegoLinux](https://legolinux.com), [Sketchfab](https://sketchfab.com)).

 ### modify